 You are welcome to bring your own food and enjoy a picnic in our park.
 Please be considerate of other visitors by leaving the park clean and tidy.
 Bins are provided in several locations inside the Open-air Museum for your convenience.
 Please note that barbecuing is not permitted.

-Please note: We don’t allow dogs inside Kulturen in Lund and neither smoking nor barbecuing are permitted within the museum’s grounds.
+Please note: We don’t allow dogs inside Kulturen in Lund.
+Neither smoking nor barbecuing is permitted on the museum grounds.